diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 To my surprise, it seems that there is no default way in factor to partition a sequence in k-partitions; or, at least, I was unable to find it neither by searching where I toughth it would be, namely, [math.combinatorics](https://docs.factorcode.org/content/vocab-math.combinatorics.html), [grouping](https://docs.factorcode.org/content/vocab-grouping.html) or [splitting](https://docs.factorcode.org/content/vocab-splitting.html); neither by a general search.

-EDIT: I've asked on the factor's mailng list and indeed there is no default way.
-It seems that will now be added tough.

 Thus, I decided to look a bit into the topic, which is mostly new to me ( I haven't really done much combinatorics and I just know some small bits here and there that I learned when needed ).

 Since we can build set-partitions/compositions from integer-partitions/compositions, I've decided to look into, specifically, integer-patitioning ( compositions can then be built from the partitions of the same number ).